PX4/PX4-Devguide/en/simulation/hitl.md

 ## HITL Simulation Environment {#simulation_environment}

-With Hardware-in-the-Loop (HITL) simulation the normal PX firmware is run on real hardware.
+With Hardware-in-the-Loop (HITL) simulation the normal PX4 firmware is run on real hardware.
 The HITL configuration is slightly different for Gazebo, jMAVSim and X-Plane.

 > **Tip** For more information see: [Simulation](../simulation/README.md).